Absorption of Digested Food - Importance, methods, Work

 Site of Absorption of Digested Food

 The main site of absorption of the digestive food begins in the small intestine.
-It is the only site where absorption of food begins when the digested food molecules that pass through the wall of the small intestine reach into the bloodstream and when the food particles reach the bloodstream they are ready to be transported to the different parts of the body wherever they are needed.
+It is the site where absorption of food begins when the digested food molecules that pass through the wall of the small intestine reach into the bloodstream and when the food particles reach the bloodstream they are ready to be transported to the different parts of the body wherever they are needed.

-Diagram of the Digestive System
+Diagram of the Human Digestive System

-the Digestive System
+Human Digestive System

-The Small Intestine
+The Small Intestine - Primary Site of Absorption

 The small intestine is the primary site of absorption